 With several different types of driving and varying hours, routes, and locations, the salaries Old Dominion drivers earn can differ, too.
 Some workers are paid hourly, while others earn wages based on the miles driven and the number of stops.
 Drivers can also earn additional bonuses for safe driving and referrals, and right now, the company is offering new drivers a sign-on bonus of up to $5,000.

 Old Dominion Freight Line Driver Pay by City

-The Bureau of Labor Statistics (BLS) states that the average annual truck driver’s salary in the U.S. in 2020 was $48,710.
-According to its job postings, Old Dominion pays double (or more) the national average for many positions across the country, with average annual salaries of:
+The Bureau of Labor Statistics (BLS) states that the average annual truck driver’s salary in the U.S. in 2021 was $50,340.

 Old Dominion Freight Line Perks and Benefits